AILAB-CEFET-RJ/gerdisc/README.md

 If you have the Remote - Containers extension installed, VS Code will prompt you to reopen the project in a container.
 Click "Reopen in Container" to continue.
 If you don't see this prompt, open the Command Palette in VS Code (Ctrl/Cmd + Shift + P) and select "Remote-Containers: Reopen in Container" from the list of options.

+In the file ./.devcontainer/devcontainer.json you have to chnage the path of the ssh key of your system in case you do not use linux.

 Wait for the container to build and start up.
 This may take a few minutes the first time you run it.

 Once the container is ready, open a terminal in VS Code and run the following command to create the database tables: